AKSW/RDFUnit/README.md

 RDFUnit supports the following types of schemas

-1. OWL (using CWA): We pick the most commons OWL axioms as well as schema.org. (see [[1]](https://github.com/AKSW/RDFUnit/labels/OWL),[[2]](https://github.com/AKSW/RDFUnit/issues/20) for details
+1. **OWL** (using CWA): We pick the most commons OWL axioms as well as schema.org. (see [[1]](https://github.com/AKSW/RDFUnit/labels/OWL),[[2]](https://github.com/AKSW/RDFUnit/issues/20) for details
-1. SHACL: SHACL is still in progress but we support [the most stable parts of the language](https://github.com/AKSW/RDFUnit/labels/SHACL).
+1. **SHACL**: SHACL is still in progress but we support [the most stable parts of the language](https://github.com/AKSW/RDFUnit/labels/SHACL).
 Whatever constructs we support can also run on SPARQL Endpoints (SHACL does not support SPARQL endpoints by design)
-1. IBM Resource Shapes: The progress is tracked [here](https://github.com/AKSW/RDFUnit/issues/23) bus as soon as SHACL becomes stable we will drop support for RS
+1. IBM **Resource Shapes**: The progress is tracked [here](https://github.com/AKSW/RDFUnit/issues/23) bus as soon as SHACL becomes stable we will drop support for RS
-1. DSP (Dublin Core Set Profiles): The progress is tracked [here](https://github.com/AKSW/RDFUnit/issues/22) bus as soon as SHACL becomes stable we will drop support for RS
+1. **DSP** (Dublin Core Set Profiles): The progress is tracked [here](https://github.com/AKSW/RDFUnit/issues/22) bus as soon as SHACL becomes stable we will drop support for RS

 Note that you can mix all of these constraints together and RDFUnit will validate the dataset against all of them.